zhangoose/git-seq/README.md

 ### `/yourgithubusername`

-displays your contribution graph using [github-calendar](https://github.com/IonicaBizau/github-calendar) and plays it as a sequencer.
+displays your contribution graph and plays it as a sequencer.